COVID Vaccine 101 – Everything You Need To Know

 As many of you know, I worked in public health for over 20 years.
 It probably goes without saying that I’m pro-vaccine.
 While being pro-vaccine I recognize that many people are vaccine hesitant, vaccine deniers, or just plain leery of vaccines.

-Information is power as they say, so I’d like to share some background on vaccines and then look more particularly at the COVID-19 vaccines and finally I’ll discuss COVID-19 vaccine in aesthetics.
+Information is power as they say, so I’d like to share some background on vaccines and then look more particularly at the COVID-19 vaccines.

 Human Immune System 101 – Antibodies